galetskaya/Homework4_GB-/Introduction.md

 # GIT CHECKOUT

 In Git, the term checkout is used for **the act of switching between different versions of a target entity**.
 The git checkout command is used to switch between branches in a repository.
 Be careful with your staged files and commits when switching between branches.

+Remember, all git pull does is run git fetch and then git merge (or git fetch and then git rebase ).
+It's the git checkout that is messing with the time-stamps on your work-tree files.
+Git doesn't really use or need the work-tree: that's for you.